adityadani/pxdocs/content/key-management/aws-kms/pvc-enc/_index.md

 ### Encryption using per volume secrets

-In this method each volume will use its own unique passphrase to encrypt the volume.
-Portworx uses the AWS KMS apis to generate a Data Encryption Key.
-This key will then be used for enctypting and decrypting your volumes.
+{{% content "key-management/aws-kms/shared/unique-passphrase.md" %}}

 {{<info>}}
-**NOTE** This is the recommended method for encrypting volumes when you want to take a cloud backup of an encrypted volume or migrate encrypted volumes between multiple clusters
+This is the recommended method for encrypting volumes when you want to take a cloud backup of an encrypted volume or migrate encrypted volumes between multiple clusters.
 {{</info>}}

 #### Step 1: Create a Storage Class